nnaumenko/metaf/docs/sphinx/api_reference.rst

 	.. cpp:function:: std::optional<MetafTime> time() const

 		:returns: Time of the event or empty ``std::optional`` if no event time was specified.

+	**Miscellaneous**

+		.. cpp:function:: bool isOmmitted() const

+			:returns: ``true`` if no qualifier, no descriptor, no weather phenomena, no event and no event time is stored in this instance, ``false`` if any of these conditions is not met.

 	**Validating**